aadhav0818/Polar-Discord/README.md

 If you would like to help create new ideas for Polar and assist in the testing process and maintenance of Polar, please feel free to contact me by joining the support server above!

-> Developed by Arcturus @ September 2020
+> Developed by P0LARB34R @ September 2020